sealabcore/remote_syslog2/README.md

 remote_syslog2
 ==============

-Install remote_syslog2 into /usr/local/bin from the a release tar.gz file
+Chef cookbook to install remote_syslog2 into /usr/local/bin from the a release tar.gz file